Avoid Frozen Garage Door Nightmares: Expert Winter Maintenance for Homeowners

 3. Clean Tracks and Remove Debris, Snow & Ice

-Tracks often collect dirt, grit, sand, and salt — all of which hold moisture that can freeze.
+Tracks often collect dirt, grit, sand, and salt.
+All of these hold moisture that can freeze.
 Cleaning your tracks before winter removes buildup that can cause sticking or uneven movement.
 After snowfall, clear snow and slush from the bottom of the door so it doesn’t freeze solid overnight.

 4. Test Door Balance, Springs & Safety Features